What Does it Mean to Study Veterinary Science?

 - What primary issues does the program cover in its curriculum?

 - What are the coursework and time requirements of the program?

 - What opportunities are offered by the program that may advance my knowledge?

 - What are the credentials and areas of specialization of the faculty?

 - What, if any, opportunities are available for community-based experience in the field?

 In addition to these considerations, you may also want to spend time with animals in a variety of settings in order to explore your interest in veterinary science.
 As you do, you should consider the following questions in order to discern what aspects of veterinary science you would enjoy the most.

 - How do I feel when I see an animal in distress?

-- Am I able to work in adverse settings?
+- Am I able to work in stressful settings?

-- What is my tolerance of patience with both animals and humans?
+- How patient can I be with both animals and humans?